Program of Studies 2023-2024 » Mathematics

 1 Credit Grades 9-12

-In this course, students study geometric competencies such as exploring angle relationships both on parallel lines and in triangles; applying the distance, midpoint, and slope formulas; using the properties of triangles; and using the facts of similar figures to solve other problems.
-Students practice these skills using worksheets, investigations, and group work.
-They are assessed using class work, homework, quizzes, masteries and projects.
-This course is offered at four different levels in order to facilitate differentiated instruction.
+In this course, students study geometric math standards such as exploring angle relationships both on parallel lines and in triangles; applying the distance, midpoint, and slope formulas; using the properties of triangles; and using the facts of similar figures to solve other problems.
+Students are assessed using class work, homework, quizzes, masteries and projects.
+This course is offered at different levels in order to facilitate differentiated instruction and pace of the course.
 Honors level students should be accomplished or exemplary complex thinkers.

 Prerequisite: Successful completion of Algebra 1